deval-core/De-Val/docs/README_validator.md

 ```
 docker compose up --build  --timeout 300 miner-api
 ```
+### Testing your validator prior to deployment
+You can test your set-up using ``docker_e2e_test.py` found in `/De-Val/scripts` prior to launching the new validator, its a end to end test where you can observe how the validator creates the tasks, sets up the docker instance, downloads the model and queries it.
+It is a recommended step to ensure all is working properly

 This is optional as the code will build the container if not already built.

 ### Running Validator: